-Description: When participants feel like they are in control, they will be motivated to contribute thoughtfully and feel motivated to contribute to a successful needs assessment.
+- Description: When participants feel like they are in control, they will be motivated to contribute thoughtfully and feel encouraged to contribute to a successful needs assessment.

 Self-Perceptions (Dillman et al., 2009; Klabunde et al., 2013; Rogers, 2003)

-Strategies: (1) Consider building social norms for participation (i.e., making people aware of what others expect and approve of, and that others are participating) possibly through the use of opinion leaders (the people in the community to whom others look for advice and cues for how to act); (2) help people develop positive perceptions about supporting your cause; (3) ask for help to build a sense of responsibility among potential participants and communicate how you value their input; and (4) emphasize how the tasks at hand are similar to something potential participants have done in the past.
+- Strategies: (1) Consider building social norms for participation (i.e., making people aware that others approve of the needs assessment, and that others are participating) possibly through the use of opinion leaders (the people in the community to whom others look for advice and cues for how to act); (2) help people develop positive perceptions about supporting your cause; (3) ask for help to build a sense of responsibility among potential participants and communicate how you value their input; and (4) emphasize how the tasks at hand are similar to something potential participants have done in the past.